emrulhasan-nlp/data-annotation/README.md

 # SPECIAL INSTRUCTION

-1. Please read carefully the review and make summary.
-Don't just use the chatgpt to generate summary.
-Read the example user and item profile.
-Check the pdf inside the data folder and generate the user and item profile accordingly.
-Don't miss any formation.
+   1. Read Carefully: Thoroughly read the review and create a summary.
+Do not rely solely on ChatGPT to generate the summary.
+Review the example user and item profiles inside the data folder (PDF file) and generate the user and item profiles accordingly, ensuring no information is missed.
-2. Double and triple check the user and item profile id.
-Don't misplace the summary.
+   2. Verify IDs: Double and triple-check the user and item profile IDs.
+Ensure the summaries are correctly matched with the respective profiles.
-3. Enter your summary to the csv file called annotated_data.csv.
-There are two empty columns called user profile and item profile.
-Fill out these with your summary.
-Becarefull when entering your inputs so that you don't misplace the summary.
+   3. Enter Summaries: Input your summaries into the annotated_data.csv file.
+There are two empty columns labeled "user profile" and "item profile."
+Fill these columns with your summaries.
+Be careful when entering your inputs to avoid misplacing the summaries.

 # Code Numbers
 # Please use your correct code number to avoid mismatch